rvjc/free-mandelbrot/README.md

 the bottom.
 The zoom rectangle consists of the screen coordinates of the starting and end points of the zoom drag.
-When both coordinates are identical, this implies a zoom rectangle width and height of ONE (zero widths and heights are not possible in this instance).
+When both coordinates are identical, this implies a zoom rectangle width and height of ONE (therefore zero zoom widths and heights are not possible).

 ## Challenge